aplicatii-romanesti/bibliotecaortodoxa-cartile/README.md

 On IOS the behaviour should be similar to the extend is possible (worst case scenario it should open the Market place for an epub reader able to read from external storage).

 # Guidelines & Notes:

+0. Every time the app decides it has to copy or access the files to external storage it'll check if it has the perms and if they are missing we'll have to prompt the user for it.

 1. The app should base as much as possible on existing plugins.
 Plugins which you may want to use for copying to external storage: